ivanbojer/video_summarizer/README.md

-# video_summarizer
+# VIdeo Summarizer

 Video summarizer will sumarize the content of the requested video using default or user defined prompt and post summary of it as a twitter blog.

-Here are the steps:
+This is done in a few steps:
 - access user defined video and download close captions
     - if captions are not present (caseof: new video)
     - download video file